 The developer or hacker plans to inject a certain script into the website code.
 When you visit such a website, the script starts running into the background of your browser and it mines cryptocurrencies like Monero on your PC without your consent, and it consumes your CPU and GPU hardware power.

-Previously, websites used to be monetized using the ads on their website, but this was introduced as the new way of making money.
+Previously, websites used to be monetized using the ads on their website, but this was introduced as a new way of making money.
 There were legitimate companies like Coinhive (now defunct), which provided such services.

 As per the statistics, the website owner could even make more than $100 for every million visitors they get using cryptojacking techniques.
-Even popular websites like ThePirateBay has openly accepted that they were monetizing their website using cryptojacking.
+Even popular websites like ThePirateBay have openly accepted that they were monetizing their website using cryptojacking.

 There is a long list of legitimate and illegitimate websites following cryptojacking.
 Some of them provide an opt-in option while some of them won’t even ask for your permission.